aussedatlo/aussedatlo-notes/posts/10-adguard-home-in-docker.md

 [AdGuard Home](https://adguard.com/fr/adguard-home/overview.html)  is free, open-source, self-hostable and open to customization.
 The official documentation and source code can be found on the [github](https://github.com/AdguardTeam/AdGuardHome).

+> [!warning] Warning
+> For your DNS server to be utilized across all your devices, it's essential to configure a static IP address.

 ## Prerequisite

 - Docker